romaricdrigon/romaricdrigon.github.io/_posts/2019-07-05-value-objects-doctrine-and-symfony-forms.md

 In our e-commerce shop, a Customer may have different addresses in his account.
 When placing an Order, he may choose one as billing address, and one as shipping address.
 It is tempting to want to store all those in the same `address` table, so that would be an `Address` entity _for Doctrine_.

 Something crucial here is to see that **Doctrine vocabulary is not DDD vocabulary**.
 They have some differences, because **Domain-Driven Design vocabulary is about your domain**, whereas Doctrine is about persistence, that is to say **infrastructure**.
-So as long as you never expose an `Address ID` in your domain code, which would be very wrong since we considered addresses as value objects, they can be stored any way your infrastructure implementation like.
+So as long as you never expose an `Address ID` in your domain code, which would be very wrong since we considered addresses as value objects, they can be stored any way that fits your infrastructure implementation.

 **Always think about your domain first**, about what makes sense.
 In my current example, does it make sense for `Addresses` to be shared?
 If a customer edits an address, should his past order address be updated?
-Is the same street/street number/city sufficient to say 2 addresses are equals? etc.
+Is the same street/street number/city sufficient to say that 2 addresses are equals? etc.
 <small>(and it may prove my example lousy!)</small>

 ## Value objects and Symfony forms

 Since we now have some `Address` object, every time we need to edit some address through a form, we can use an `AddressType` instead of mapping to every single property.

-In example, it means that instead of having that:
+In example, it means that instead of having this:
 ```php
 use Symfony\Component\Form\AbstractType;
 use Symfony\Component\Form\FormBuilderInterface;